 Getting informed is your responsibility!

 Now that you've been admitted to McGill, you'll need to learn how to navigate through the system and keep track of your degree and program requirements.
 Don't worry if it seems confusing at first, you'll get help along the way!

-You should start by reading all of the information you can find on your degree requirements on the accepted students website, your Faculty's website and in the eCalendar.
-Once you've looked at your general degree requirements, read over the requirements for the Major / Minor / Honours / Liberal / Concentration program(s) that you plan to complete (if applicable to your Faculty/degree).
+Start by reading everything you can find on your degree requirements on the accepted students website, your Faculty's website, and in the eCalendar.
+Once you've looked at your general degree requirements, check the requirements for the Major, Minor, Honours, Liberal, or Concentration program(s) that you plan to complete (if applicable to your Faculty/degree).
 You'll find this information on your department's website, as well as in the eCalendar.

 Most students starting in U0 will need to complete the Freshman requirements for their Faculty in their first year, before moving on to their chosen program(s) in U1.
 Students starting their degree in U1 will be able to select their program(s) right from their first semester.

 Consult an expert

 After you've read all about your degree and program requirements, as well as registration information for new students on your Faculty's website, you can contact an academic advisor if you still have questions.
 The Advising website can help you figure out what type of advisor to contact, depending on your questions.